suzuki-shunsuke/oss-contribution-guide/README.md

 `Code` and `command` should be minimum, reproducible, and executable.

 Code unrelated to the issue should be removed.
-Everyone should be able to execute and reproduce the problem according to `How to reproduce`.
+Everyone should be able to execute the code and reproduce the problem according to `How to reproduce`.
 Code shouldn't be partial, because partial code isn't be executable.

 Private resources shouldn't be used in `Hot to reproduce` if it isn't needed.